-All of the Oriental horses were light and spirited, while the mares to which they were bred were slow, but sturdy.
-The result was a horse with the heart and stamina to carry a rider to the finish line.
+The result was a racehorse with the heart and stamina to carry a rider to the finish line.

 No sooner had the Thoroughbred come into existence than it found its way to America.
 The first import was Bulle Rock, brought to Virginia in 1730.
 Only 15 years later, Governor Samuel Ogle of Maryland established organized horse racing in America.
 Racing had once been a casual affair, owners matching their Quarter Horses in short sprints down the street.
 Now it was the sport of the wealthy.

 Although the Thoroughbred was first and foremost a racehorse, in America it found additional purposes.
 It was often an essential ingredient in any other breed that needed to be created, contributing speed and courage to the mix.
 Also, American cavalry officers prized their Thoroughbred mounts.
 Officers on both sides of the Civil War rode Thoroughbreds.
 For example, General Ulysses S. Grant’s Cincinnati was a descendant of the record-breaking racehorse Lexington, while General Robert E. Lee’s Traveller was probably about 3/4 Thoroughbred.
 Even after the Civil War, many sires in the United States Army Remount Service were Thoroughbreds.